How to visit the Calanques de Piana?

 This diving centre organizes excursions to the edges of Scandola Nature Reserve.
 There, you’ll enjoy an incredible wildlife, such as groupers, moray eels, spiny lobsters and colorful sea sponges.
 It’s one of Corsica’s most beautiful diving spots!

-And if you’re an experienced diver, you can also dive down to 20 meters and discover the remains of an old coal mine.
+And if you’re an experienced diver, you can also dive down to 20 meters and discover the remains of a coal transport boat.